5savers/Roglaza/README.md

 - [Files history by goblins](https://www.codeproject.com/Articles/7500/The-Tiny-Wrapper-Class-for-URL-History-Interface-i)

 <h3> How it works </h3>
-The application relay on some timers which starts with the program  , each timer is responsible for certain function.
+The application relay on some timers which starts with the program  , each timer is responsible for certain function.Every Certain interval an action is triggered to record cam , Screenshot , spy on browsers , Store keystrokes .

 <h3> Limits </h3>

 - Works with Windows OS only
 - Keylogger detecet Engish only (will be fixed on future version)
+- File History Limit to 100 File
+- Browser History Limit to 100 Url
+- Requires Windows 7 and above
+- Requires .Net Framework 4.5
+- Remotely access not enabled.

 <h3> ScreenShots</h3>